Linear-Delay Enumeration for Minimal Steiner Problems: Preliminaries

 Let $X$ and $Y$ be disjoint sets of vertices of $G$.
 A path $P$ is called an \emph{$X$-$Y$ path} if an end vertex of $P$ belongs to $X$, the other end belongs to $Y$, and every internal vertex of $P$ does not belong to $X \cup Y$.
 If $X$ and/or $Y$ are singletons $u$ and $v$, respectively, we may write $u$-$Y$, $X$-$v$, $u$-$v$ paths to denote an $X$-$Y$ path.

 Let $W \subseteq V$ be a set of terminals.
 A subgraph $H$ of $G$ is a \emph{Steiner subgraph of $(G, W)$} if there is a path between every pair of vertices of $W$ in $H$.
 Note that every minimal Steiner subgraph forms a tree, called a \emph{minimal Steiner tree}.
-The following characterization is straightforward from the observation that every leaf of a minimal Steiner tree belongs to $W$ as otherwise, we can delete it. \begin{proposition} A subtree $T$ of $G$ is a minimal Steiner tree of $(G, W)$ if and only if any leaf of $T$ is terminal. \end{proposition}
+The following characterization is straightforward from the observation that every leaf of a minimal Steiner tree belongs to $W$ as otherwise, we can delete it. \begin{proposition} A Steiner tree $T$ of $(G, W)$ is minimal if and only if \revised{every leaf of $T$ is a terminal}. \end{proposition}

+Let $\mathcal W = \set{W_i \subseteq V: 1 \le i \le s}$ be a family of terminal sets.
+A subgraph of $G$ is called a \emph{Steiner forest} of $(G, \mathcal W)$ if it has no cycles and there is a path between every pair of vertices in $W_i$ for $1 \le i \le s$ in the forest.
+We say that a Steiner forest is \emph{minimal} if it has no any Steiner forest as a subgraph.
+A subgraph of $G$ is called a \emph{group Steiner tree} of $(G, \mathcal W)$ if it is a tree and there is a path between \emph{some} $u \in W_i$ and \emph{some} $v \in W_j$ for $1 \le i,j \le s$ in the tree.
+We say that a group Steiner tree is \emph{minimal} if it has no any group Steiner tree as a subgraph.

+Next, we define some terminologies for directed graphs.
+Let $D = (V, E)$ be a directed graph.
+If $D$ has an edge $(u, v)$, $v$ is called an \emph{out-neighbor} of $u$ and $u$ is called an \emph{in-neighbor} of $v$.